djalbat/juxtapose/README.md

 JSX support for [EasyUI](https://github.com/djalbat/EasyUI).

 EasyUI-JSX allows you to leverage [JSX](https://facebook.github.io/react/docs/jsx-in-depth.html) in order to create EasyUI elements rather than React or [Reaction](https://github.com/djalbat/Reaction) ones.
-All the EasyUI projects listed below support JSX, and its use with them is highly recommended.
-Not only does using JSX result in less typing and better organisation, it permits elements to created dynamically without resorting to factory methods or cloning.
+All the projects listed below support JSX, and its use with them is highly recommended.
+Not only will using JSX result in less typing and better organisation, it also permits elements to created dynamically without having to resort to factory methods or cloning.

 ## Related projects